 Tuesday 7th May – Waiting

 Another 24 hours has past since writing the above and we are still anchored at Daw Island with upwards of twenty-knot winds coming over the sugarloaf.
 Going out into that would force us to lose latitude and push us further into harm’s way.
 So we’ve opted to stay put until forced out.
 When might that be is being seriously studied from the weather charts coming over our radio fax.
 The Cold Front has yet to reach Cape Leeuwin, but we know the wind will back NW before the front.
 The anchorage at Daw is not recommended for anything further around than NE, but we’re sort of hoping the anchorage will stand a bit of north.
-To the NW is wide open, so we’ll have to be gone before the wind swings that far.
-Probably much sooner than that.
-But going out into twenty knot headwinds would mean we’d have to haul up tightly on the wind, putting ourselves and our lady under a lot of stress.
+The NW is wide open, so we’ll have to be gone before the wind swings that far, and probably much sooner than that.
+But going out into twenty knot NE headwinds would mean we’d have to haul up tightly on the wind, putting ourselves and our lady under a lot of stress.
 Better to hang here and go out in the dark if need be.

 Yesterday we packed away the kayak, putting the two main stringer frames into one bag and all the bulkheads, seats, backrests, and footpads in the starboard cockpit locker.
 Its Hypalon skin was folded into a neat bundle then taken below where Jude lashed it on top of the forward bunk along with the two paddles.